-The Company Secretary services are managed by Mr Andrew Metcalfe, an experienced independent company secretary and business consultant.
-Mr Metcalfe was appointed to the position on the 29 November 2016 replacing Ms Stephanie Georgiou who held the position of interim Company Secretary following the resignation of Mr Mark Studd (Boardroom) on the 30 September 2016.
+The Company Secretary services are managed by Mr Andrew Metcalfe, an experienced independent Company secretary and business consultant.
+Mr Metcalfe was appointed to the position on the 29 November 2016.

-Mr Metcalfe is well qualified for the position having been a company secretary and governance advisor to ASX listed companies for over 20 years.
+Mr Metcalfe is well qualified for the position having been a Company secretary and governance advisor to ASX listed companies for over 20 years.